dourgulf/VideoCore/README.md

 ```

 ##Version History
+* 0.4.1
+	 * Various crash bugfixes
+	 * Remove boost dependency
+	 * Much function about camera, like zoom, focus etc.
+	 * Beautify filter added (modify from ....)
+	 * Rewrite a demo project without using the broken Pod
 * 0.3.1
     * Various bugfixes
     * Introduction of pixel buffer sources so you can add images to broadcast.